smartparam/smartparam.github.io/getting-started.md

 ## More info

 SmartParam documentation covers only basic usage case, for now at least.
 We will be working hard on improving documentation.
-Meanwhile, you can find live example at [SmartParam tutorial app](/tutorial-app.html).
+Meanwhile, you can find live example at [SmartParam demo app](/demo-app.html).